cschneid/sinatra-book/book/Models.markdown

 Models
 ======

-Datamapper
+DataMapper
 ----------

-Start out by getting the DataMapper gem if you don't already have it, and then making sure it's in your applicaton.
+Start out by getting the DataMapper gem if you don't already have it, and then making sure it's in your application.
 A call to `setup` as usual will get the show started, and this example will include a 'Post' model.

     require 'rubygems'